OlaNystein/realGoodTime/Project/Control/README.md

 - **orderAlreadyRecorded:** A private function checking if an order is present or not in the current list of elevators.
 - **calculateCost:** A private function calculating the optimal elevator to take an order.
 It uses the current information about all elevators on the network, their online-status and a new order which is to be assigned.
 It also takes in the assigning elevators own ID to quickly assign `BT_Cab` orders and can reassign orders to elevators that have disconnected or otherwise dissapeared from the network.
 When no elevator is lost, `lostID = -1`.
 - **SetOrderLightsRoutine:** A public function to be run from main.
 It starts a routine which will update order ligths in parallel with the other routines of the elevator.
 It will sense updates to `updateLightChannel` and change the button-lights to match the current state of the elevator-network.
 All elevators are to have the same hall-lights at their separate floors and individual cab-lights.
 - **ControlRoutine:** A public function to be run from main.
 It works in parallell with all the other routines of the elevator, and handles orders from `newOrderChannel`, `FsmCompleteOrderChannel`, `SyncToControlChannel` and `reassignChannel`.
-It also records updates to the elevators state, floor and direction through `fsmUpdateChannel`. \\
+It also records updates to the elevators state, floor and direction through `fsmUpdateChannel`.
-\\
-testing
     - case